Steven Kaplan (investor)

-Stephen Kaplan is an American businessman and co-founder of Oaktree Capital Management, a minority owner of the NBA's Memphis Grizzlies, and co-owner of Welsh football club Swansea City.
+Stephen Kaplan is an American businessman and co-founder of Oaktree Capital Management, a minority owner of the NBA's Memphis Grizzlies, and former co-owner of Welsh football club Swansea City.

 Biography

 Kaplan was born to a Jewish family.
 He graduated with a J.D. from New York University School of Law.
 He and Howard Marks, Bruce Karsh, Larry Keele, Richard Masson, and Sheldon Stone co-founded Oaktree Capital Management.

 In 2012, Kaplan purchased a minority stake in the NBA's Memphis Grizzlies as part of a group led by Robert Pera along with Daniel E. Straus as a minority investor.

 Kaplan became co-owner of English Premier League Welsh football club Swansea City alongside Jason Levien in July 2016.
 The club was relegated at the end of the 2017–18 season.
+In November 2024 it was announced that Levien along with Steve Kaplan were selling their shares within the club.

+Kaplan is also the Co-Chairman of DC United a soccer club he invested in in 2018 and is a member of the MLS Board of Governors.